Smith & Wesson Model 2

-The Smith & Wesson Model 2, also referred to as the Smith & Wesson .38 Single Action, was Smith & Wesson's first .38 caliber revolver.
-Chambered in .38 S&W, its cylinder held 5 shots.
-The single action version was produced in three varieties from 1876 through 1911, with total production exceeding 223,000.
+The Smith & Wesson Model 2, also referred to as the Smith & Wesson .38 Single Action, was a .38 caliber revolver produced in both single and double action by Smith & Wesson.
+The manufacturer's first of that caliber, its 5-shot cylinder was chambered in .38 S&W. The single-action was produced in three varieties from 1876 through 1911, with total production exceeding 223,000 units; the double-action in three variants from 1880 to 1913, with total sales somewhat under one-million guns.

-The Smith & Wesson Model 2 was a "top-break", with the barrel release catch located on the top of the frame, just in front of the hammer.
+The Model 2 fired a black powder cartridge.
+It was a "top-break" weapon, with the barrel release catch located on the top of the frame, just in front of the hammer.
 It was a larger caliber version of the third model of the Smith & Wesson Model 1 1/2.

 Single Action

 In 1876, Smith & Wesson Model 2 debuted in a single-action format, meaning the hammer had to be cocked manually to set the trigger in order to fire the revolver.
-These revolvers were available in nickel or blued finishes.
+These revolvers fired black powder cartridges, and were available in nickel or blued finishes.

 1st Model

 The first model of the .38 Single Action can be identified by its smooth barrel (lacking fluting), and the long extractor shroud similar to the Smith & Wesson Model 3 Russian pistol, which lent it the nickname "Baby Russian".
 It had a spur trigger and lacked a trigger guard.
 Models were available in blued or nickel-plated finishes, and the majority were produced with 3 1/2-inch or 4-inch barrels, although barrels as long as 7 inches were sold.

 Serial numbers range from 1 through to 25,548 between 1876 and 1877.
 This pistol was used by the Baltimore Police Department from 1876 to 1917 and such revolvers are marked "City of Balto".